In 2003, the Consortium was persuaded to hold its annual AGM in London,

 I

-can remember a visit to Athens about 30 years ago.
+can remember a visit to Athens many years ago.
 Just about the

 time I first became interested.
 There were quite a few Lancias